BlookHo/image_paths_gem/README.md

     $ bundle

-Or install it yourself as:
+Or install it yourself in your project folder as:

     $ gem install image_paths